mabdinur/starterprojectspring/README_FULL.md

 ### Add @ConfigTracer

 To use the annotations below you must place this annotation on the the main class of the project.
-This will create an OpenTelemetry tracer bean which can be autowired and injected as a dependency.
+This will create a tracer bean which can be autowired to your controllers.

 @ConfigTracer Fields:
 - String: tracerName